Constraints (Alpha)

 Warning

-There is a total of three types of constraints:
+There are the following types of constraints:

 Constrain points attaches selected Point Controllers to a transform object (i.e. an object that has position, rotation and scale parameters): a joint, a mesh, a locator, or a group.